Updated: Dec 13, 2021

 Easier workflow since users only have to provide examples of the objects of interest instead of the rules that define the objects (size range, intensity threshold, etc)

 Complex objects can be detected as the model will contain characteristics beyond common measurements

 Ability to adapt as experiment/imaging conditions are changed.
 The algorithms can be modified by adding more examples

 How do I create a good pixel classifier?

 Provide examples of the variety in your objects - small and large, bright and dim, round and funky-shaped objects.
-The more variation you capture, the better the algorithm will understand your objects
+The more variations you capture, the better the algorithm will understand your objects

-Preview, preview, preview - it's difficult to predict exactly how your examples will change the model; preview frequently to make sure the training is going in the right direction
+Preview, preview, preview - it's difficult to predict exactly how your examples will change the model so preview frequently to make sure the training is going in the right direction

 Save your pixel training file - this will allow you to adjust the model if your project/imaging settings change.
 More on this below.

 Can I train on multiple, 3D or time-lapse images?